VincenzoPiercarlo/Simulating-Water-Propelled-Aircraft-for-ASRW/README.md

 ## Simulating Water-Propelled-Aircraft for ASRW
-This work takes place in the context of the [Airbus Sloshing Rocket Workshop 2023](https://sloshing.euroavia.eu/).
-It simulates the flight of a water-propelled aircraft, to find the optimal geometry to maximize range and maximum altitude.
+This work takes place in the context of the [Airbus Sloshing Rocket Workshop 2023](https://sloshing.euroavia.eu/) and simulates the flight of a water-propelled model aircraft.
+The code lets the user manipulate the aircraft geometry to find the optimal geometry to maximize range and maximum altitude.

 ## Features